-LEVENT AKSOY, INESC-ID PAULO FLORES and JOSE MONTEIRO, INESC-ID/Instituto Superior Técnico, Universidade de Lisboa
+LEVENT AKSOY, INESC-ID

+PAULO FLORES, INESC-ID/Instituto Superior Técnico, Universidade de Lisboa JOSE MONTEIRO, INESC-ID/Instituto Superior Técnico, Universidade de Lisboa

-This article addresses the problem of minimizing the implementation cost of the time-multiplexed constant multiplication (TMCM) operation that realizes the multiplication of an input variable by a single constant selected from a set of multiple constants at a time.
-It presents an efficient algorithm, called ORPHEUS, that finds a multiplierless TMCM design by sharing logic operators, namely adders, subtractors, adders/subtractors, and multiplexors (MUXes).
+This article addresses the problem of minimizing the implementation cost of the time-multiplexed constant multiplication (TMCM) operation which realizes the multiplication of an input variable by a single constant selected from a set of multiple constants at a time.
+It presents an efficient algorithm, called ORPHEUS, which finds a multiplierless TMCM design by sharing logic operators, i.e., adders, subtractors, adders/subtractors, and multiplexors (MUXes).
 Moreover, this article introduces folded design architectures for the digital signal processing (DSP) blocks, such as finite impulse response (FIR) filters and linear DSP transforms, and describes how these folded DSP blocks can be efficiently realized using TMCM operations optimized by ORPHEUS.
 Experimental results indicate that ORPHEUS can find better solutions than existing TMCM algorithms, yielding TMCM designs requiring less area.
 They also show that the folded architectures lead to alternative designs with significantly less area, but incurring an increase in latency and energy consumption, compared to the parallel architecture.